The Limiting Dynamics of SGD: Modified Loss, Phase Space Oscillations, and Anomalous Diffusion: Structure in the Covariance of the Gradient Noise

 Recent work by \citet{ali2020implicit} also studies the dynamics of SGD (without momentum) in the setting of linear regression.
 This work, while studying the classic first-order stochastic differential equation, made a point to not introduce an assumption on the diffusion matrix.
 In particular, they make the point that even in the setting of linear regression, a constant covariance matrix will fail to capture the actual dynamics.
 To illustrate this point they consider the univariate responseless least squares problem,

 As they explain, the SGD update for this problem would be

 from which they conclude for a small enough learning rate $\eta$, then with probability one $\theta_k \to 0$.
 They contrast this with the Ornstein-Uhlenbeck process given by a constant covariance matrix where while the mean for $\theta_k$ converges to zero its variance converges to a positive constant.
-So is this discrepancy evidence that an Ornstein-Uhlenbeck process with a constant covariance matrix fails to capture the updates of SGD?
-In many ways this problem is not a simple example, rather a pathological edge case.
-Consider the generative model that would give rise to this problem,

-In otherwords, the true model $\bar{\theta} = 0$ and the standard deviation for the noise $\sigma = 0$.
-This would imply by the assumption used in our paper that there would be zero diffusion and the resulting SDE would simplify to a deterministic ODE that exponentially converges to zero.
+At the heart of their argument is the fact that if an interpolating solution exists, then if SGD reaches this solution, then the noise introduced by stochastic batches would vanish, at which point the dynamics would stop.
+To capture this behavior we would require that our diffusion matrix is spatially dependent resulting in a process resembling a multivariate geometric Brownian motion rather than an OU process.
+In general, we implicitly assume that we have sufficient training data such that no interpolating solution exists.